You need to understand that "Soitsfun" is exactly about that!

 6. Build trust

 - Be factual and accurate.
 Where appropriate, prove the verity of your information with links to trusted websites or by quoting trusted authorities.
-Remember to be accurate and truthful in any quotes as it is your credibility on the line.
+People and authors love to be quoted and expertly referenced.
+Remember to be accurate and truthful in any quotes as it is your credibility on the line as well as ours.

 - Include only content which conforms to the purpose of the category.